-Pioneering Shock Jock Don Imus Has Died At 79
+Controversial Shock Jock Don Imus Has Died At 79

 Radio shock jock Don Imus died Friday at the age of 79.

-The broadcaster, who typically wore a cowboy hat, was a pioneer of the radio genre that prized irreverence and caustic wit, and pushed back against political correctness.
+The broadcaster, who typically wore a cowboy hat, was a pioneer of the radio genre that prizes irreverence and caustic wit and had pushed back against political correctness.

-Imus embraced those traits, and was sometimes accused of tipping into sexist and racially insensitive territory.
+Imus embraced those traits and was sometimes accused of tipping into sexist and racially insensitive territory.

-He died at Baylor Scott and White Medical Center in College Station, Texas, after being hospitalized since Christmas Eve, his publicist said in a statement.
+He died at Baylor Scott & White Medical Center in College Station, Texas; he had been hospitalized since Christmas Eve, his publicist said in a statement.

 The I-Man, as he was called, retired from his Imus in the Morning show in March 2018.

-No stranger to controversy, Imus became entangled in a national debate about racism in 2007 after calling women on the Rutgers University basketball team "nappy headed hos."
+No stranger to controversy, Imus became entangled in a national debate about racism in 2007 after calling women on the Rutgers University basketball team "nappy-headed hos."

 As Michael Paulino wrote for NPR's Code Switch:

-Note: A previous version of this story incorrectly said Gwen Ifill was among the guests on Don Imus' show.